Lewislou/cellseg-sribd/README.md

-# Solution of Team Sribd-med for NeurIPS-CellSeg Challenge
+# Solution of SRIBD-Med Team for NeurIPS2022-CellSeg Challenge

+BEFORE YOU RAISE AN ISSUE, PLEASE SEND YOUR QUESTIONS TO lhaof\@sribd.cn AND weilou\@link.cuhk.edu.cn

+Institution: Shenzhen Research Institute of Big Data (SRIBD, http://www.sribd.cn/)
+Authors: Wei Lou\*, Xinyi Yu\*, Chenyu Liu\*, Xiang Wan, Guanbin Li, Siqi Liu, Haofeng Li\# (http://haofengli.net/)

 This repository provides the solution of team Sribd-med for [NeurIPS-CellSeg](https://neurips22-cellseg.grand-challenge.org/) Challenge.
 The details of our method are described in our paper [Multi-stream Cell Segmentation with Low-level Cues for Multi-modality Images].
 Some parts of the codes are from the baseline codes of the [NeurIPS-CellSeg-Baseline](https://github.com/JunMa11/NeurIPS-CellSeg) repository,

 You can reproduce our method as follows step by step: